-TIP: You can view different available graphs by selecting Change Graph, and selecting a new graph.
+TIP: You can change the graph in an active combo window by selecting ••• > Change Graph, and selecting a new graph.

 Setting the Graph Range and Time Scales

 You can indicate the amount of time and the range of sensor data that appears in the depth, wind, and water temperature graphs.